In WordPress, the message “Briefly Unavailable for Scheduled Maintenance” shows your site’s temporary unavailability.

 In this case – you’ll need to use your site’s Hosting credentials.
 If you’re facing issues, look for a post-purchase email from the Hosting Company.
 You can also contact the Hosting support channel for assistance.

-Depending on Hosting interfaces, you may experience differences between Hosting portals.
+Depending on the hosting interface, you may experience differences between the hosting portals.
 However, as described above, the basic workflow is similar.

 Let’s proceed and learn how to log into the hosting cPanel interface, find File Manager, and access your site’s Root directory in the web browser.

 Head over to the official website of the site’s hosting company.
-Here – look for a Sign In or Login option to proceed.
+Look for a Sign In or Login option to proceed.

-On successful login, you should see a pack of options – called the cPanel area, as shown in the screenshot below.
+After a successful login, you should see a pack of options called the cPanel area, as shown in the screenshot below.

-Now – click the Public_HTML and find the .maintenance file on the next screen.
-Once located successfully, you can select and click on Delete on the top bar.
+Now, click Public_HTML and find the .maintenance file on the next screen.
+Once located successfully, you can select it and click on Delete on the top bar.

 Note: After you’ve removed the .maintenance file, you can proceed and see if the problem has been fixed successfully.
-Visit your site’s home page to see if restored to its original status.
+Visit your site’s home page to see if it has been restored to its original status.

 Note 2: If you don’t see the .maintenance file, ensure you have shown the hidden files.
 Clicking on the Settings icon helps you show hidden files in the Public_HTML directory, as shown in the snapshot below.